AbhishekGowda28/daily-coding/100-js-algo/README.md

 - For n = 8, the output should be mostFrequentDigitSum(n) = 8.
 At first you built the following sequence: 8, 0. s(x) for each of its elements is: 8, 0.
 As you can see, the answer is 8 (it appears as often as 0, but is greater than it).

 ---
+# Pig Latin

+Translate the provided string to pig latin.

+Pig Latin takes the first consonant (or consonant cluster) of an English word, moves it to the end of the word and suffixes an "ay".

+If a word begins with a vowel you just add "way" to the end.

+**Example**

+- pigLatin("glove") should return "oveglay".
+- pigLatin("eight") should return "eightway".

+---